 Round 9: (SC, SCDEC) x 2.
 (4)

 FO and weave in ends.
-Sew onto the middle of the head and weave in ends.
+Sew onto the middle of the top of the head and weave in ends.

 I’d love to see your finished Wanda the Whale and Ned Narwhal made with this free crochet whale pattern!
 Please share your finished makes by tagging the pattern on Ravelry, sharing it to our Facebook page or using #theloopylamb on Instagram.
 Don’t forget to follow me on Facebook, Instagram and Pinterest